 Combines advanced work in individual and collaborative academic writing with training to be an English department-supervised writing tutor.
-(3 lec) Prerequisite: ENG 101 with
+(2 lec, 2 lab) Prerequisite: ENG 101 with grade of B or higher

 ENG 212 Introduction to Film

 Introduces students to the history and analysis of American and international narrative film.
 (2 lec, 2 lab) Writing Intensive Course.
 Prerequisite: ENG 101 with grade of C or higher or instructor permission